oboyanivskyy/nicky-public/privacy-policy.md

 # Privacy Policy for Nicky

 **Effective date:** June 10, 2026
-**Last updated:** June 10, 2026
+**Last updated:** August 12, 2026

 Boyo Productions ("we," "us," or "our") operates the Nicky mobile application (the "App").
 This Privacy Policy explains how the App handles information when you use it.

-If you have questions, contact us at boyoproductionsofficial@gmail.com.
+If you have questions, contact us at **boyoproductionsofficial@gmail.com**.

 ---

 ## Summary

-Nicky is a personal budget companion. **We do not operate a Nicky account system or backend server.** The financial information you enter is stored **locally on your device** unless you choose to export or share it.
-We do not sell your data, show ads, or use third-party analytics in the current version of the App.
+Nicky is a personal budget companion. **We do not operate a Nicky account system or backend server.** The financial information you enter is stored **locally on your device** unless you choose to export, share, or restore it.
+We do not sell your data, show ads, or use advertising analytics.

+We use a crash-reporting service so we can fix bugs.
+Crash reports do **not** include your transactions, budgets, notes, or category names.

 ---